afarazit/Seriem/README.md

 Seriem is a simple application which lets you watch TV shows instantly.
 [Install Latest Version](https://github.com/codirx/Seriem/releases/download/1.0.0/Seriem.msi) -
 I haven't uploaded all series yet.
 You can join the Seriem's discord from the help button in the Seriem to see the installed series.
+# How Does It Work ?
+It uses [Peerflix](https://github.com/mafintosh/peerflix) as a torrent engine.
+For series information thanks for the awesome API wrapper TMDB api: [TMDBLib](https://github.com/LordMike/TMDbLib)

 # UPLOADED SERIES SO FAR
 Stranger Things